Agent-Coder/MKS22X-FinalProject/README.md

   - importImages.pde allows for loadImage() to be called for each individual sprite, references sprites in sprites folder
 - imported sprites for the three playable Pokemon
 - implemented the other two playable Pokemon.
 Players now have access to three different Pokemon to play as!

+### DAY 13 Wednesday 5/29/19
+:cookie:
+- Finished importing all the other sprites (Mamoswine, Spoink, Crystals, Ditto, Meowth, Tentacruel)
+- Did some code organization
+- Fixed bugs with the Pause button.
+Now does not work on start screen and level select screen, as intended
+- Started to play around with level2

+:doughnut:
+- Discussed designs of levels 2-5